 TVs that use Digital Light Processing.

 It means the TV does not have a built-in HD tuner, but it will produce a high definition picture if you connect an HD cable box or an HD satellite receiver to it.

 SDTV stands for Standard Definition Television.
 The resolution supported on these televisions is 480p.
 Regular TV programs are broadcasted at this resolution at the user end.

 High definition TV.
 HDTV has a built-in HD tuner.
 It produces more color depth and better picture quality.
-However, having a HDTV does not ensure that you will get better picture when watching programs from your Cable TV network or Satellite channels.
+However, having an HDTV does not ensure that you will get a better picture when watching programs from your Cable TV network or Satellite channels.
 High definition video will only be available when satellite channels broadcast high definition TV shows.
-In case, your satellite channels broadcast low resolution pictures, then HDTV will optimize the video to its best.
+In case, your satellite channels broadcast low-resolution pictures, then HDTV will optimize the video to its best.

 HDMI stands for High Definition Multimedia Interface.
 It means your TV supports HDMI cable to connect with a cable box.
 It helps optimizing poor resolution programs.

-Both are LCD TVS because both types of TV use same Liquid Crystal Display.
+Both are LCD TVs because of both types of TV use same Liquid Crystal Display.
 The difference is: LCD TV has fluorescent lamps at the back of its screen, while LED has Light Emitting Diodes.
 LED lights are smaller in size, so LED TVs are thinner than LCD TVs.